playtime222/CaSessionUtilities/ReadMe.md

 - Only a Netherlands passport using PACE or BAC is supported.
 - Very basic UX.
-- Most tasks do not give clear indications of progress, completion or failure.
+- Most tasks do not give clear indications of progress.
-- No scanning of MRTD MRZs.
+- Camera scanning of MRTD MRZs is not supported.
 - If the contents of a decrypted file are not plain text, they will be displayed as hex.
 - Only the name and contents of the first decrypted file are displayed.
-- The decryption process is missing a screen to enter MRZ information.
-The workaround is to start a Document Enrolment screen, enter the MRZ and tap Next.
-The enrolment does not have to be completed.

 #### Developer Notes

 - Current version of JMRTD is 0.7.34.
 This appears to have a bug when performing PACE on a Netherlands Driving License.
-- An attempt to fix the above issue by moving to JMRTD 0.7.9 (which has minor breaking changes that simplify the API) fails when performing PACE or BAC with either a passport or a driving license.